Spatio-temporal coarse-graining decomposition of the global ocean geostrophic kinetic energy: Introduction

-A traditional approach to extract the ``eddies'' from a flow uses time averaging.
-This approach is relatively simple operationally and it accords with the common practice in atmospheric and oceanic sciences of studying long-term climate means and fluctuations relative to that mean.
+A traditional approach to extract `eddies' from a flow uses time or ensemble averaging.
+This approach is relatively simple operationally and is in accord with the common practice in atmospheric and oceanic sciences of studying long-term climate means and fluctuations relative to that mean.
 As part of this decomposition for turbulent flow, we typically utilize the time averaging operator as a Reynolds averaging (RA) operator, whereby the average of a fluctuating quantity vanishes \cite{Vallis17}.
-The choice of Reynolds decomposition by time averaging is largely based on practical considerations, with Reynolds averages strictly holding only for ensemble averages that are unavailable for most applications (although see \cite{Uchidaetal2021} for a recent example with fine resolution regional ocean simulations).
+The choice of Reynolds decomposition by time averaging is largely based on practical considerations, with ensemble averages being unavailable for most applications (although see \cite{Uchidaetal2021} for a recent example with fine resolution regional ocean simulations).

-However, within the traditional decomposition, `time mean' flow does not necessarily imply a large length-scale flow as we shall discuss in this paper.
-For example, standing eddies or stationary meanders due to topography \cite{Youngsetal2017} have little temporal fluctuations but can have much structure at length-scales $\mathcal{O}(100)$km or smaller.
-Similarly, with a temporal decomposition, `eddy' does not necessarily imply small length-scale.
+Within the traditional decomposition, time-mean or ensemble-mean do not necessarily imply a large length-scale flow as we shall discuss in this paper.
+For example, standing eddies or stationary meanders due to topography \cite{Youngsetal2017} have little temporal or statistical fluctuations but can have spatial structure at length-scales $\mathcal{O}(100)~$km or smaller.
+Similarly, within a Reynolds decomposition, `eddy' does not necessarily imply small length-scale.
 For example, a time averaging based decomposition would ascribe eddying motion to large-scale Rossby waves \cite{kessler1990observations} or variations in the Kuroshio Current's path \cite{kawabe1995variations}.